VivionLin/vivionlin.github.io/_posts/en/2023-02-12-heptabase.md

 ## Poor in visualization

-I migrated and recorded my todo list, journals, thoughts in Roam.
+I migrated and recorded my to-do list, journals, and thoughts in Roam.

 As I spent 2 years in Roam, I found it lacking in mind maps.
 When the relationships between notes are complex, mind maps can provide a more readable view.
 So I had to use XMind or DrawIO for drawing, then export as pictures to embed in Roam.